Most Visited Cities in the World in 2025

 Chart 4.
 Regional arrivals (UN Tourism, 2025).
 Units: million arrivals.

-Interpretation: what the 2025 arrivals pattern implies
+Interpretation: what the 2025 most-visited-city pattern actually shows

 Policy takeaways